heyphilllie/theTechBookRepo/README.md

     - Contributing / submitting a book via PR
 - web page hosted on GitHub *(for the time being)*
 - using a static site generator to update the front end
-- integrating Solr as a built-in search
+- integrating Solr as the built-in search

 **On the front end side**